 Joakim Rosengren, CEO and President, DeLaval

 Extending the productive lifetime of the cow is one of the best things we can do to reduce environmental impact in the dairy sector.
 Animal Welfare is the part of our sustainability model that is specifically related to our customers.
-By providing better conditions for the animals, farmers can improve their milk yield and milk quality.
+By providing better conditions for the animals, farmers can improve the animal's health and thereby the farm's operations.

 “You can’t optimize profitability without taking care of the animals.
 You can’t disregard the environment and then be completely socially responsible so it’s a balance between all four of these points and dividing it into four helps us to analyse, to measure and to drive forward.”
 Joakim Rosengren, CEO and President, DeLaval